OpenQDev/OpenQ-Fullstack/README.md

 NOTE!: Copy in the FULL ABI including metadata like `_format` or `sourceName` etc.

+2. Update the token metadata JSON in the root of the Helm directory.
+Make sure you've updated them with the latest Mock Link and Mock Dai contract addresses.

-2. Update the appropriate `values-[environment].yml` file in `OpenQ-Helm` with the new OpenQ, MockLink and MockDai contract addresses.
+3. Update the appropriate `values-[environment].yml` file in `OpenQ-Helm` with the new OpenQ, MockLink and MockDai contract addresses.
 These can be found in the values file at `.contracts.`

-3. Tag and push `OpenQ-Helm` to the target environment like so:
+4. Tag and push `OpenQ-Helm` to the target environment like so:

 | Environment      | Git Tag Command |
 | ----------- | ----------- |